Revenue Protection

 1. The customer still takes the energy.
 The energy costs still have to be paid but the Supplier only pays on what the meter says.
 The shortfall is spread across all other Suppliers in the area.

-2. The Distributor is also only paid on what the meter says so loses Use of System income.
+2. The Distributor is also only paid on what the meter says, therefore loses Use of System income.

 3. The Supplier can only charge their customer on units metered so at best loses margin and at worst may not cover their fixed costs.